tanmoythander/angular-gulp-boilerplate/README.md

 	git clone URL

-here URL is the http url you get from the repository window, https://gitlab.com/quanticdynamics/qd-fe<br>
+here URL is the http url you get from the repository window, https://gitlab.com/quanticdynamics/qd-fe<br><br>
-Sometimes you might need to authenticate to your gitlab account<br><br>

 <b>4. now navigate to the project directory with cmd (terminal for mac)</b><br>
 run the command